Cars (film): Plot

-Lightning repaves the road shoddily in a rush to leave, and Doc challenges him to a race for his freedom, on the condition that he starts over from scratch if he loses.
+Lightning repaves the road shoddily in a rush to leave.
+Doc challenges him to a race for his freedom, on the condition he starts over from scratch if he loses.
 The overconfident Lightning, having never raced on a dirt road before, spins out on a turn and crashes into a cactus patch, with Doc having set up the race to dampen his ego.

-Over time, Lightning warms up to and befriends the town's residents, especially Mater, a rusty tow truck, and Sally, who dreams of reviving Radiator Springs.
-As he bonds with the locals, Lightning helps rejuvenate Radiator Springs and develops a newfound appreciation for its charm.
-He discovers the town was once a bustling attraction for drivers on Route 66, before the construction of the interstate caused them to lose all their business traffic.
-Lightning also discovers that the bitter Doc, reticent about his past, used to race as the legendary Hudson Hornet until a disastrous crash ended his career.
-Lightning is dumbfounded that Doc considers his previous Piston Cups worthless junk.
+Over time, Lightning warms up to and befriends the town's residents, especially local tow truck Mater, and Sally, who dreams of reviving Radiator Springs.
+As he bonds with the locals, Lightning learns of Radiator Springs's heyday and subsequent economic decline; the town was once a bustling attraction for drivers on Route 66, before the construction of an interstate highway bypassed their town and caused them to lose their business traffic.
+Lightning also discovers that the bitter Doc, reticent about his past, used to race as the legendary Fabulous Hudson Hornet until a disastrous crash ended his career, with three Piston Cup championships on his record.
+Lightning is dumbfounded when Doc sees his three Piston Cup trophies as meaningless.

-Lightning finishes repairing the road and decides to spend an extra day in Radiator Springs helping the local businesses, but Doc alerts the media to Lightning's location, leading them and Mack to descend on the town and force Lightning to leave in time for the race.
-Doc regrets his actions after seeing the residents disappointed by the departure.
-At the race, Lightning initially struggles, but is reinvigorated by the arrival of his friends from Radiator Springs, who act as his pit crew.
+Lightning finishes repaving the road and decides to spend an extra day in Radiator Springs helping the local businesses, but Doc alerts the media to Lightning's location, leading them and Mack to descend on the town and force him to leave in time for the race.
+Doc regrets his actions after seeing the residents saddened by the departure.
+At the Los Angeles International Speedway, a distracted Lightning initially struggles but is reinvigorated by the surprise arrival of his friends from Radiator Springs, who act as his pit crew.

 With Doc taking over from Mack as crew chief, Lightning stages a remarkable comeback.
-However, Chick employs a PIT maneuver that intentionally damages the King, rendering him unable to continue.
-Fearing that the King's career may end as Doc's did, Lightning halts just before the finish line and pushes him across, allowing Chick to win the Piston Cup while ensuring the King's safe finish.
+Chick, refusing to finish last, employs a PIT maneuver that intentionally damages the King, rendering him unable to continue.
+Reminded of Doc's career-ending wreck, Lightning halts before the finish line and turns back to push the King across, allowing Chick to win the Piston Cup while ensuring the King's safe finish.

 The crowd and media condemn Chick's victory and praise Lightning's integrity and sportsmanship.
-Lightning is offered the Dinoco sponsorship, but declines out of newfound loyalty to Rust-eze.
+Lightning is offered the Dinoco sponsorship, but declines due to newfound loyalty to Rust-eze.
 Returning to Radiator Springs, he reunites with Sally and declares his intention to establish his racing headquarters there, revitalizing the town.